tranvinh146/aking_todo_list/README.md

 ## Getting Started

-This project is used in Devera Flutter course to demonstrate how to use ICON SDK.
+This project is used in Devera Flutter course to demonstrate how to do list with Flutter.

 ## ICON ICX Testnet Faucet